torvalds/linux/Documentation/kbuild/makefiles.rst

    - The values of the above variables are expanded in arch/$(SRCARCH)/Makefile.
 5) All object files are then linked and the resulting file vmlinux is located at the root of the obj tree.
-   The very first objects linked are listed in head-y, assigned by arch/$(SRCARCH)/Makefile.
+   The very first objects linked are listed in scripts/head-object-list.txt.
 6) Finally, the architecture-specific part does any required post processing and builds the final bootimage.
    - This includes building boot records